Appendix XI: Texas A&M Rules on Freedom of Expression

 - Limited public forums have limited open access for public expression, or they may be limited to particular groups or to particular topics.
-Creation of, and access to, limited public forums for student publications may be requested through the office of the Dean of Student Life.
+Creation of, and access to, limited public forums for student publications may be requested through Student Life.

 - Non public forums are areas that are not traditional public forums or designated public forums.
 These include areas that are not by tradition or designation forums for public communication.
 These forums will be restricted to use for their intended purpose and are not available for public expressive activity.
 Examples include, but are not limited to, classrooms, residence hall rooms, faculty and staff offices, academic buildings, administration buildings, medical treatment facilities, libraries, research and computer laboratories, the MSC lawn, Easterwood Airport, Brayton Fire Training School, and research facilities.

 Additionally, there are areas such as residences, the Bush Library, the nuclear reactors, utility buildings, etc. that have distance requirements, crowd placement restrictions, and security concerns that may vary depending on security needs, terror alerts, and other factors.
 Additionally, security needs, terror alerts, local and national events may affect the availability of spaces that would otherwise be routinely available.
 Information about existing requirements, restrictions, or security concerns will be discussed at the time the reservation request is processed.